Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Adventure Vision
 Emulator: [lr-mess](https://docs.libretro.com/guides/arcade-getting-started/) \
 Rom Folder: advision \
-Extensions: .7z .7Z .bin .BIN .zip .ZIP \
+Extensions: .zip .ZIP \
 Bios: advision.zip (must be in the roms/advision folder.  **NOT THE BIOS FOLDER!**) \
 Notes: Because this uses the mess emulator, there's a little more work involved in getting the games to run in which the rom must be named exactly as shown in the bios/mame/hash/[advision.xml](https://github.com/libretro/mame/blob/master/hash/advision.xml) file.
-For example, Defender rom must be named defender.bin.
-If it is zipped, it must be named defender.zip.
+For example, Defender rom must be named defender.zip.

 ### American Laser Games
 Emulator: [hypseus-singe](https://github.com/DirtBagXon/hypseus-singe) standalone \